 Step 5: Measure What Matters

 Marketing metrics for medical devices aren't vanity metrics.
 Track qualified leads by source, content engagement by buyer stage, conference lead-to-opportunity conversion, SEO ranking for clinical keywords, and pipeline influence by marketing channel.
 The goal is to connect marketing activity to revenue impact.
+We've published a full guide to medical device marketing ROI calculation and reporting templates you can use immediately.

 Budget Benchmark